biboletin/php/README.md

-# php Functions and classes.
+# PHP functions and classes.

 These files are for educational purpose and test some logic based on some ideas or tasks.